Junior Sailing Registration

 How do the Race Weeks work?

-The Champ Chase regatta will be at MBBC this year.
-Races will take place on Thursday and Friday.
+The Champ Chase regatta alternates between LCYC (odd years) and MBBC (even years).
+Races take place on Thursday and Friday.
 Sailors come from at least three other clubs to race.

-The Cheeseburger regatta will be on Lake George with host to be determined on Thursday and Friday.
+The Cheeseburger regatta is held on Lake George (hosted by either NLGYC or the Lake George Club) on Thursday and Friday.
 Families will be asked to help transport sailors and boats on Wednesday and Friday.
 Most sailors spend Wednesday and Thursday nights with host families in Lake George.

-Sailors must attend at least 1 week of Advance (FJ) session in ordered to participate in regattas.
+Sailors must attend at least 1 week of race training session in ordered to participate in regattas.